How to Set Up the Ideal eCommerce Site for Your Business

 If you have a lot of abandoned shopping carts, it’s a sign that there’s a problem with your system and that customers are getting frustrated and giving up.

 This example shows what can go wrong, but also where you can get things right.
-Whether you design the website yourself using a template or hire a professional developer to create a custom website, these are some key points that you need to consider.
+Whether you design the website yourself using a template or hire professionals in web design melbourne (or wherever it is in the world you may be) to create a custom website, these are some key points that you need to consider.

 • Does your website look attractive and professional?
 For example, is the font easy to read?